jandusek/twilio-phone-client/README.md

 - This is a breaking change version and reinstallation is recommended (identity used in SDKs and Chat channel member name is now tied to the phone number, API key env variables have been renamed)
 - Moved from Capability to Access tokens for Client.js
 - Auth Token no longer needed, authentication fully via API keys
+- Fixed numerous issues associated with switching between the SMS and Call tabs
+- Fixed issue with mute button not working under certain circumstances
+- Message compose input field now always retains focus for smoother back and forth messaging experience
+- Added support for inbound calls
+- Added ability to delete messaging history with a given contact
+- Added basic access control using a shared secret

 #### Upgrade steps from v0.9